iocchi/marrtino_gazebo/README.md

     docker exec -it marrtino_gazebo tmux a

-Check in the first tab that gazebo is running correctly (no errors) and wait for the completion of the starting process (it may take several seconds)
+Check in the first tab [0:robot] that gazebo is running correctly (no errors) and wait for the completion of the starting process (it may take several seconds)

-Move to other tabs in tmux to run the websocker server and populate the world with some objects.
-Just press Enter after the commands already written in the tmux windows.
+Move to tab [2:ws] in tmux to run the websocker server

-Use the web interface (see below) to control the robot.

-# Control with web interface

-1. Start the websocket server

-    cd ~/src/marrtino_gazebo/bin
     ./start_codeserver.bash

-or

-    cd ~/src/marrtino_gazebo/marrtino_control/marrtino_control
-    python codeserver.py
+# Remote lab (LSB) mode

+1. Check VPN is working

+From the container

+    sudo wg
+    ping 10.96.0.1
+    ifconfig  --> check IP like 10.112.0.11

+2. Connect from SRL

+# Control with web interface (without remote lab)

+TODO: you may need to manually unpause the simulation and to kill the tcp_monitor to avoid timeout checks.

+1. Populate the world with some objects.

+Go to tab [3:world] and use gz_objects
+Shortcut: just press Enter after the commands already written in the tmux pane.

 2. Start the simulation GUI

 The simulation GUI is off at startup.
 In SRL-LSB mode, it is automatically activated upon user connection and deactivated when the user disconnects from the service.
 In other modes, it must be run manually

-    cd ~/src/marrtino_gazebo/bin
+Go to tab [4:gui] and run

     ./smarrtino_gui.bash